-If you're receiving Carer's Allowance or have been told you have an underlying entitlement to Carer's Allowance, you can get a Carer's Addition of £42.75 a week added to the minimum level of income you're entitled to.
+If you're receiving Carer's Allowance or Carer Support Payment, or you have been told you have an underlying entitlement to one of these benefits, you can get a Carer's Addition of £45.60 a week added to the minimum level of income you're entitled to.

-For more information on Carer's Allowance, read our guides Carer's Allowance and Getting underlying entitlement to Carer's Allowance or call our Helpline on 0800 319 6789.
+For more information on Carer's Allowance, read our guide Benefits for carers and our factsheet Underlying entitlement to carers' benefits or call our Helpline on 0800 319 6789.